irinamihai150/irinamihai150/README.md

 </div>

 ### <div align="center">After several years in a different industry,  have transitioned to a career in IT  from the educational publishing industry and completed an intensive 11-month training program with Code Your Future  acquiring knowledge in web development.
-Throughout my studies, have come to realize that the IT is constantly evolving and there is always something new to learn.</div>
+As a graduate developer, I am excited to contribute my enthusiasm, fresh perspectives, and eagerness to learn to a dynamic software development team.
+Seeking an opportunity to further enhance my skills, grow professionally, and make a meaningful contribution to innovative software projects.</div>

 - 🔭 I’m currently working on my portfolio(https://github.com/irinamihai150/v-portfolio)